 The goal of the Seed Library is to encourage a community of home gardeners .

 Anyone with a library card may check out seeds from the Seed Library.
-You may check out 15 packets per season - which is a total of 30 packets per year.
-This is a browsing collection with lots of seeds and seed varieties available, please head to South Broadway to explore!
+You may check out 15 packets per season (spring and fall) - which is a total of 30 packets per year.
+There are lots of vegetable, herb and flower seeds and seed varieties available, please head to South Broadway to explore!

 Not able to make it to South Broadway?
 You can also request seeds from the following library branches: East Mountain, Juan Tabo, Rudolfo Anaya/North Valley, San Pedro, South Valley, Taylor Ranch and Westgate.
 Just fill out the Customer Seed Request form and seed packets can be sent to you for pick-up.